 During times of heavy rain you need to physically protect your plants.

-- Stake plants – Staking up plants that are either week, newly plant or that are leaning over will take stress off your plants.
+- Stake plants – Staking up plants that are weak, newly planted, or leaning over will take stress off your plants.

 - Harvest fruit – Before a downpour you should always harvest any heavily laden fruit trees to prevent rain damage.
 It’s often best to harvest even the green fruits and try to ripen on a window sill.